gazebosim/gz-common/Migration.md

    `PixelFormatType` located in `graphics/include/ignition/common/Image.hh`.

-1. URI parsing has updated to follow the specification more closely when `URI::HasAuthority` is set to true.
+1. URI parsing has updated to follow the specification more closely when `URI::Authority` is set.
 Changes include:
     * An empty URI Path is valid.
     * Double forward slashes, `//`, are valid in a URI Path.
     * A URI Query does not require a `key=value` format.
 For example